alexbarten/devguides/how_to_setup_a_python_project.md

 When you have installed the linter, you press *control shift p* and type *python: run linting* to run the linter in your current tab (which should be loaded with a Python source file).
 If the linter encounters a problem (some code that does not comply to the rules), it will show these in the problem tab of the terminal window in VSCode.
 When you click on the problem(s) with the left mouse button, the offensive part of your code will be displayed in the editor window.

 By the way: when you save your Python file, your code will be checked automatically.
 And in the latest versions of VSCode, online real-time checking is also enabled.
 This means that explicit commands to run a linter are mostly interesting, when you temporarily select an alternative linter (by repeating the command in the previous paragraphs).
 One of the most interesting alternatives to Flake8 is [Bandit](https://github.com/PyCQA/bandit).
 Bandit scans your code for security vulnerabilities.
 After the scan you repeat *python: select linter* once again to switch back to Flake8.
 Another interesting linter is Pylint.
-Pylint can give a lot of feedback.
-It is advised to not use Pylint as your primary linter, but as an extra, because it sometimes is too harsh/strict on your code.
+Pylint can give a lot of feedback, and follows the PEP8 rules very strictly.

 ### Other nice extensions